WSU Lewis County Master Recycler Composter (MRC) Volunteers

 lynn schinnell with repaired sweater.jpg

-Make plans to attend!
-Or, if you are handy at fixing broken items, contact us and lend a hand!
+Make plans to attend the Sept.
+21 event!
+Or, if you are handy at fixing broken items, contact us and help repair items as a volunteer fixer!

 Repairs will be on a first-come, first-served basis.
 The fixer volunteers will try their best to help you repair the item, or give you recommendations on next steps, but there are no guarantees.
 Please click here for a list of FAQs about Repair & Sustainability Fairs.